Beit Hanina: History

-Ottoman era
+Ottoman Empire

 The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Beit Hanina appeared in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 28 Muslim households, who paid a fixed tax rate of 33.3% on various agricultural products, including wheat, barley, vineyards/fruit trees, goats and beehives, in addition to occasional revenues; a total of 10,300 akçe.
 All of the revenue went to a Muslim charitable endowment.

 In 1838 Beit Hanina was noted as a Muslim village, located in the immediate surroundings of El-Kuds.

 Guérin, who visited in 1863, estimated that the village had 300 inhabitants.
 Socin found from an official Ottoman village list from about 1870 that Beit Hanina had 65 houses and a population of 240, though the population count included only men.
 Hartmann found that Bet Hanina had 79 houses.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine described it as a "village of moderate size, of stone houses, standing on very rocky ground on the ridge between two valleys.
 It is surrounded with olives, and has springs to the west at some little distance.
 Vineyards also occur near the village."

 In 1896 the population of Bet Hanina was estimated to be about 792 persons.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, "Bait Hanina" had a population of 996, all Muslims, increasing in the 1931 census to a population of 1226, still all Muslims, in 317 houses.

 In a tradition recorded by Ben-Zvi in 1927, the Dar Abu-Zharir family of Beit Hanina claimed Jewish descent.
 Their progenitor, a Jewish peddler named Khalifa, settled in the village, married, and raised a family.
 The descendants openly acknowledged their Jewish roots, stating "Asalna min al-Yahud" (أصلنا من اليهود).
 Elderly women in the family reportedly taught the younger generations the laws of female purity, and many members bore Jewish-sounding names like Sarah and Rebecca.

 In the 1945 statistics Beit Hanina had a population of 1,590, all Muslims, with 14,948 dunams of land, according to an official land and population survey.
 Of this, 3,072 dunams were plantations and irrigable land, 4,304 used for cereals, while 219 dunams were built-up land.

-Jordanian era
+Jordan

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Hanina came under Jordanian rule.
 It was annexed by Jordan in 1950.
 Under Jordanian rule, new roads and schools were built, and many of the town's émigrés invested in the development of a modern suburb, then known as Ras al-Tariq, located to the east along the Jerusalem-Ramallah highway.

 In 1961, the population of Beit Hanina was 3,067, of whom 332 were Christian, the rest Muslim.